carinavbritto/carinavbritto/README.md

 ## Hello, there ✌

-I'm Carina, a full-stack web developer from Rio de Janeiro, RJ.
+I'm Carina, a fullstack developer from Rio de Janeiro, RJ 🇧🇷.
 I have a profound passion for programming, constantly striving to blend technology and creativity.
 My goal is to craft exceptional websites and applications that not only tackle real-world challenges but also provide an engaging user experience across all devices.
 Currently, I'm dedicated to frontend and mobile development, always prioritizing innovation and excellence in every project I undertake.

 :mailbox_with_mail: I'm currently open for new projects so you can reach me trough: